superseriousbusiness/gotosocial/docs/admin/settings.md

 1. They don't already have a subscription ID (ie., they're not managed by any domain permission subscription).
 2. They match a domain permission included in the list at the URL of this subscription.

-For more information on orphan permissions, please see the separate [domain permission subscriptions](./domain_permission_subscriptions.md) document.
+For more information on orphan permissions, please see the separate [domain permission subscriptions](./domain_permission_subscriptions.md#orphan-permissions) document.

+##### Remove Retracted Permissions

+This setting controls how retractions are handled by this domain permission subscription: if "Remove retracted permissions" is checked, retracted entries will be removed from the database; if "Remove retracted permissions" is not checked, retracted entries will just be orphaned instead.

+For more detail on how retractions work, with examples, please see the separate [domain permission subscriptions](./domain_permission_subscriptions.md#retractions) document.

 ##### Create Permissions as Drafts